barbarastacherl/barbarastacherl.github.io/_pages/research.md

 ## Working Papers

-**Where Does it Hurt?
-Primary Care Practice Closures, Individual Health, and Hospital Utilization** \
+<u>Where Does it Hurt?
+Primary Care Practice Closures, Individual Health, and Hospital Utilization</u> \
 with Anna-Theresa Renner \
 (Working Paper available on request)